JasmineGong1107/mis3640_team/proposal.md

 program requirements in tracking asset value.

 ### Minimum Viable Product:
-The minimum viable product is a website that allows users select a single crypto coin from a specified list of cryptocurrencies
-(this reduces the complexity of tracking high-yield, smaller cap crypto coins).
+The minimum viable product is a website that allows users select a single crypto coin from a specified list of cryptocurrencies (this reduces the complexity of tracking high-yield, smaller cap crypto coins).
 The user will also input the quantity owned and the monetary investment made.
 The quantity will be restricted to whole assets.
 The monetary investment is limited to USD.
-The loss-tolerance will be set at a fixed 10%.
+The loss-tolerance will be set at a fixed percentage that will be determined after research.
 The program will notify if the singular coin's valuation depreciates past the loss-tolerance.

 ### Stretch Goal:
 The stretch goal is a website that allows users to input the name of a crypto coin into a field, and the program runs a query on the input.
 It will return a list of matches.
 The user can input quantity owned and monetary investment made.
 Because crypto coins may be fractionally owned, it will be a challenge to create a standard to measure against.
-The options for baseline currency are yet to be decided.
+The options for baseline currency are yetto be decided.
 The user can create a portfolio object that contains multiple crypto objects.
 The user may input a loss-tolerance for individual crypto objects as well as the portfolio object.
 The program will display % total return for the individual crypto coins and the portfolio.
 The user may specify notification preferences (Example: Notify when portfolio depreciates 10%, but not when the crypto coin depreciates 10%).

 ## Learning Goals
 ### Team Learning Goals: